Anegleis cardoni

 Anegleis cardoni, is a species of lady beetle found in India, Pakistan and Sri Lanka.
+The species name is after the collector Father Louis Cardon.

 Description

 It is a medium-sized lady beetle.
 Body bright yellow with one black median stripe at the joint of both the elytra.

 Biology

 It is known to feed on a many species of aphids such as: Uroleucon compositae, Rhopalosiphum maidis, Hyadaphis coriandri, Myzus persicae, Brevicoryne brassicae, Macrosiphum miscanthi, Macrosiphum pisi, Aphis gossypii, Aphis craccivora, and Lipaphis erysimi.
 In addition to aphids, it is also a predator of whiteflies and scale insects.